ATLpyta/atlpyta.github.io/README.md

 Here you are allowed to explore the *105* model transformations of the zoo.
 The MTs are viewed as a list.

 You can expand each item of this list to view the details about the corresponding MT.
-This consist of two different views for the metrics: gross and graphical.
+This consist of two different views for the metrics: raw and graphical.
 Moreover, you can download the source files and the 2 different views of the metrics.

 <img src="screenshots/mt-expand.png" alt="explanded view of MT" width="50%" />